Johnny Duncan (country singer)

 John Richard Duncan (October 5, 1938 – August 14, 2006) was an American country music singer-songwriter, best known for a string of hits in the mid- to late 1970s.
 In his career, he released 14 studio albums, including thirteen on Columbia Records.
 These albums produced more than 30 chart singles, with three of those reaching number one: "Thinkin' of a Rendezvous", "It Couldn't Have Been Any Better", and "She Can Put Her Shoes Under my Bed (Anytime)" from 1976, 1977, and 1978, respectively.
 Seven more of his singles were top-10 hits.

 Biography

 Duncan was born in Dublin, Texas, United States.
 Before he went to Nashville, Duncan attended Texas Christian University in Fort Worth, Texas.
 He then spent a few years in Clovis, New Mexico.

 Early life and influences

-Duncan's early life was steeped in West Texas music.
+Duncan's early life was steeped in the music of West Texas.
 He picked this up naturally as a boy listening to his mother play rhythm guitar in his uncle's country band.
 Later, he began sharpening his vocal skills, influenced by his early idols Eddy Arnold, Perry Como, Jim Reeves, and Frank Sinatra.
 He was born into a musical family.
 He was proud of his talented cousins, including Eddie Seals, Jimmy Seals of Seals & Crofts, and country singer Dan Seals.
 "He knew when he was 12 years old that playing music and singing songs was going to be his life", said his wife, Connie Duncan.